Is Gold Fields Limited (GFI) a Keeper?

-Gold Fields Limited (NYSE:GFI) went down by -4.54% from its latest closing price compared to the recent 1-year high of $14.90.
-The company’s stock price has collected -4.13% of loss in the last five trading sessions.
-Press Release reported on 02/10/21 that Gold Fields Limited Trading Statement for FY 2020
+Gold Fields Limited (NYSE:GFI) went up by 7.11% from its latest closing price compared to the recent 1-year high of $14.90.
+The company’s stock price has collected -4.64% of loss in the last five trading sessions.
+Press Release reported on 02/18/21 that Gold Fields Limited: Results for the year ended 31 December 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.